Do your Marigolds look pale-dry, spotted, and jagged even under proper care? It could be the result of some invaders eating your Marigolds.

 Place a beer can near your plant and wait for these gooey Molluscans to get dragged toward the fermented odor.
 It is impossible for them to climb out of the can after drowning.

 Likewise, many sprinkle salt to kill the snails.
-Excessive salt obstructs plant growth, so we do not recommend this method.
+But excessive salt obstructs plant growth, so we do not recommend this method.

 6. Aphids and Thrips